drwebb/haskelldocumentation/content/containers.md

 # Containers

 The containers package is the home of high performance *immutable* data structures.
 The implementation and interface for the different structures are all conducive to a highly functional style of programming.
-You will likely find that you are will be quite comfortable using these data structures based on basic Haskell concepts.
-The purpose of this document is to give you the intuition behind use cases, and to provide enough examples for a programmer to make use of these fast data structures.
+If you are new to this library, you will already be quite comfortable using these data structures based on basic Haskell concepts you have learned.
+This may seem foreign at first, but the purpose of this document is to give you the intuition behind use cases and to give some concrete examples.

-The `List` type is the first illustration of a functional data structure you have likely encountered.
-Recall its definition
+The `List` type is the first illustration of a immutable data structure you have likely encountered.
+Recall its definition:

 ```
 List a = Empty